How Can I Force Transfer of Car Given to Me in My Mother’s Will?

 Question:

-My mom has a vehicle loan that’s to be paid off upon her death.
+My mom has a vehicle loan that was to be paid off upon her death.
 She left that vehicle to me in her will.
 My aunt won’t let me have it.
 She said it’s not part of the deal because it’s not my mom’s car.
 The plates, loan, and insurance are in my mom’s name.
 How is it not my mom’s?
 How do I get her to give me the keys?

 Response: